microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/conditionalaccessroot-post-policies.md

 |Delegated (personal Microsoft account) | Not supported. |
 |Application                            | Not supported. |

-## Known issues

-Policy.Read.All scope is temporarily required to call this API while we are working on resolving the Policy.ReadWrite.ConditionalAccess scope to read policies from the directory.
+Note: Policy.Read.All scope is temporarily required to call this API while we are working on resolving the Policy.ReadWrite.ConditionalAccess scope to read policies from the directory.

 ## HTTP request